landicefu/web-to-markdown-mcp-server/README.md

-# Web Content Retriever MCP Server
+# Web to Markdown MCP Server

 An MCP server that retrieves web content as markdown using the [Jina AI](https://jina.ai/) API.